dgroomes/javascript-playground/npm-library/animals-library/README.md

 the animals are found in.
 This library is written using ECMAScript modules.
 Read about [Node.js support for ECMAScript modules in the Node.js docs](https://nodejs.org/api/esm.html).

 Usually, npm-based libraries are published to the npm registry available on the public internet.
-However, for this example project we don't need to reach so far and instead we can publish (in a sense) the `animals-library` distribution to our local file system using npm's `pack` command.
+However, for this example project we don't need to reach so far, and instead we can publish (in a sense) the `animals-library` distribution to our local file system using npm's `pack` command.